-For the ancient Greeks and the modern Greeks, the olive tree and its oil have been one of the basic necessities of life and is the main essence of the food of Greece.
+For the ancient Greeks but also the modern Greeks, the olive trees, their fruits and their oil have been one of the basic necessities of life and is the main essence of the food of Greece.
 In some Minoan graves, archaeologists have discovered ceramic pots containing charred olive stones which shows that they were cultivated in Greece some 3,500 years ago.

 The Greek poet, Homer, once described Greece’s olive oil as ‘liquid gold’ and for a long time olive groves were protected.

 The country of Greece has about 143 million olive trees and is a huge exporter of olive oil.